Skip to content

 If format is unknown

-Source code in dataface/render/renderer.py
+Source code in dataface/core/render/renderer.py

 def render(